-YOUR DENVER HEALTH MEDICAL PLAN IDENTIFICATION CARD
+YOUR ELEVATE EXCHANGE IDENTIFICATION CARD

 Keep your DHMP identification card with you at all times.
 Before receiving medical or prescription services, you must show your DHMP identification card.
 If you fail to do so, or misrepresent your membership status, claims payment may be denied.
-If you lose your identification card and need a new one, call Health Plan Services at 303-602-2100, Monday through Friday, 8 a.m. - 5 p.m.
-You can also access a copy of your ID card on the Member Portal at https://b27cwsprodext.cishoc.com/tzg/cws/registration/registrationLogin.jsp.
+If you lose your identification card and need a new one, call Health Plan Services at 303-602-2090, Monday through Friday, 8 a.m. - 5 p.m.
+You can also access a copy of your ID card on the Member Portal.
 The ID card lists the most common cost sharing.
 You can find definitions for cost sharing below.